Generators and Transformers

 Inrush phenomenon of generators and transformers.
 Various types of cooling (ONAN, ONAF, OFAF …).
 Attenuation of short circuits.

 Basic tests of generators and transformers.
-Monitoring the aging of insulation in generators and transformers.

 Operating conditions (isolated operation, operating on a rigid network, synchronous compensator).
 Oscillations in generators.
 Synchronous reactance.
 Transient reactance.
 Sub-transient reactance.
 “Per-unit” system.
 Generators and transformers presented by symmetrical components.
+Shift transformers.

 The subject is taught in programs